-4 3 2 1 Critical Thinking Capstone Milestones Milestones Benchmark Student's position (perspective, thesis/hypothesis) States specific position and evaluates the complexities of an issue.
-Acknowledges the potential limits of stated position in response to other points of view or interpretations. the complexities of an issue while acknowledging other points of view States specific position and acknowledges different sides of an issue or different interpretations of information.
-States specific position but perspective or thesis/hypothesis is simplistic and obvious. (implications and Logically forms conclusions with full consideration of a wide variety of information and states implications based on the information presented. considering information presented in support of or opposition to Logically forms conclusions from the supportive information presented, although ignores contradictions in that information.
+Cuttinal Thialian 4 3 2 1 Capstone Milestones Milestones Benchmark Student's position (perspective, thesis/hypothesis) States specific position and evaluates the complexities of an issue.
+Acknowledges the potential limits of stated position in response to other points of view or interpretations.
+States specific position and examines the complexities of an issue while acknowledging other points of view or interpretations.
+States specific position and acknowledges different sides of an issue or different interpretations of information.
+States specific position but perspective or thesis/hypothesis is simplistic and obvious.
+Conclusions and related outcomes (implications and consequences) Logically forms conclusions with full consideration of a wide variety of information and states implications based on the information presented.
+Logically forms conclusions while considering information presented in support of or opposition to conclusions.
+Logically forms conclusions from the supportive information presented, although ignores contradictions in that information.
 Inconsistently ties conclusions to some of the information presented.
-Explanation of issues Clearly states and describes comprehensively the primary issue/problem to be considered critically delivering all relevant information necessary for full understanding. understanding is not seriously States the primary issue/problem to be considered critically but leaves some terms undefined, ambiguities unexplored, boundaries undetermined, and/or backgrounds unknown so that understanding is impeded.
+Explanation of issues Clearly states and describes comprehensively the primary issue/problem to be considered critically delivering all relevant information necessary for full understanding.
+States, describes, and clarifies the primary issue/problem to be considered critically so that understanding is not seriously impeded by omissions.
+States the primary issue/problem to be considered critically but leaves some unans undefined, ambiguities unexplored, boundaries undetermined, and/or backgrounds unknown so that understanding is impeded.
 States the primary issue/problem to be considered critically without clarification or description.
-Selecting and using information to investigate a point of Takes information, expert viewpoints, and results from experts' works from appropriate source(s) with enough interpretation/evaluation to develop a comprehensive analysis or synthesis. appropriate source(s) with enough interpretation/evaluation to develop a coherent analysis or synthesis Takes information, expert viewpoints, and results from experts' works from appropriate source(s) with some interpretation/evaluation, but not enough to develop a coherent analysis or synthesis.
+Evidence Selecting and using information to investigate a point of view or conclusion Takes information, expert viewpoints, and results from experts' works from appropriate source(s) with enough interpretation/evaluation to develop a comprehensive analysis or synthesis.
+Takes information, expert viewpoints, and results from experts' works from appropriate source(s) with enough interpretation/evaluation to develop a coherent analysis or synthesis.
+Takes information, expert viewpoints, and results from experts' works from appropriate source(s) with some interpretation/evaluation, but not enough to develop a coherent analysis or synthesis.
 Takes information, expert viewpoints, and results from experts' works from appropriate source(s) but without interpretation/evaluation.
-Influence of context and assumptions Identifies and carefully evaluates relevant contexts when presenting a position and thoroughly (systematically and methodically) analyzes own and others' assumptions where appropriate. several relevant contexts when presenting a position and identifies some own and others' assumptions where Begins to identify some contexts when presenting a position and shows an emerging awareness of assumptions where appropriate.
+Influence of context and assumptions Identifies and carefully evaluates relevant contexts when presenting a position and thoroughly (systematically and methodically) analyzes own and others' assumptions where appropriate.
+Identifies and begins to evaluate several relevant contexts when presenting a position and identifies own and others' assumptions where appropriate.
+Identifies some relevant contexts when Begins to identify some context presenting a position and identifies some when presenting a position and shows an and others' assumptions where assumptions where appropriate.
+Begins to identify some contexts when presenting a position and shows an emerging avarences of assumptions where appropriate.